 For those that choose divorce, therapy is also available.
 However, contrary to common belief, dissolution rarely ends the relationship.
 This is especially true when children are involved.
 Rather, dissolution is often a long and painful process involving individual growth.
 Couples that commit to creating a new relationship as friends and co-parents will find their transformation less painful and more constructive for all concerned.

 How marriage counseling helps when the couple wants a divorce

 Dissolution often begins with pain.
 For many, there is a quiet sense of sadness and a sense of helplessness.
 These feelings can be caused by the onset of physical and emotional separation.
 For most couples, the pain and sadness can reach extraordinary levels.
 Dissolution often starts with a period of mourning.
 Sadness can be accompanied by guilt and anger.
 Therapy can help you transition through this difficult period by allowing you to express the full range of emotions.

 Can therapy help protect children of divorce?

 Yes.
 Therapy emphatically discourages vindictive behavior.
 Tolling more emotional damage is always counterproductive, especially to children.
-When children are involved, a therapist will work hard to remind the parents that their focus should be on reassuring the children that the parents' sadness was not in any way brought on by them.
-Moreover parents must reassure them that what the parent is going through will not impact their relationship with either parent.
+When children are involved, a therapist will work hard to remind the parents that their focus should be on reassuring the children that the parents’ sadness was not in any way brought on by them.
+Moreover parents must reassure their children that what the parent is going through will not impact their relationship with either parent.